diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 #### Operations That Benefit from Partitioning
 Many of Spark’s operations involve shuffling data by key across the network.
 All of these will benefit from partitioning.
-As of Spark 1.0, the operations that benefit from partitioning are cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), and lookup().
+As of Spark 1.0, the operations that benefit from partitioning are `cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), and lookup()`(PS: I think for pair RDD tramsformations other than sortByKey() benefits from it, however, collectAsMap(), substractByKey(), mapValues(), flatMapValues() are not listed as well. ).

-For operations that act on a single RDD, such as reduceByKey(), running on a prepartitioned RDD will cause all the values for each key to be computed locally on a single machine, requiring only the final, locally reduced value to be sent from each worker node back to the master.
-For binary operations, such as cogroup() and join(), pre-partitioning will cause at least one of the RDDs (the one with the known partitioner) to not be shuffled. `If both RDDs have the same partitioner, and if they are cached on the same machines (e.g., one was created using mapValues() on the other, which preserves keys and partitioning)` or if one of them has not yet been computed, then no shuffling across the network will occur.
+`For operations that act on a single RDD, such as reduceByKey(), running on a prepartitioned RDD will cause all the values for each key to be computed locally on a single machine, requiring only the final, locally reduced value to be sent from each worker node back to the master`. `For binary operations, such as cogroup() and join(), pre-partitioning will cause at least one of the RDDs (the one with the known partitioner) to not be shuffled`. `If both RDDs have the same partitioner, and if they are cached on the same machines (e.g., one was created using mapValues() on the other, which preserves keys and partitioning)` or if one of them has not yet been computed, then no shuffling across the network will occur.

 #### Operations That Affect Partitioning
-Spark knows internally how each of its operations affects partitioning, and automatically sets the partitioner on RDDs created by operations that partition the data.
+Spark knows internally how each of its operations affects partitioning, and `automatically sets the partitioner on RDDs created by operations that partition the data`.
 For example, suppose you called join() to join two RDDs; because the elements with the same key have been hashed to the same machine, Spark knows that the result is hash-partitioned, and operations like reduceByKey() on the join result are going to be significantly faster.

 The flipside, however, is that for transformations that cannot be guaranteed to produce a known partitioning, the output RDD will not have a partitioner set.
-For example, `if you call map() on a hash-partitioned RDD of key/value pairs, the function passed to map() can in theory change the key of each element, so the result will not have a partitioner`.
-Spark does not analyze your functions to check whether they retain the key.
+For example, `if you call map() on a hash-partitioned RDD of key/value pairs, the function passed to map() can in theory change the key of each element, so the result will not have a partitioner`. `Spark does not analyze your functions to check whether they retain the key`.
 Instead, it provides two other operations, mapValues() and flatMapValues(), which guarantee that each tuple’s key remains the same.

-All that said, here are all the operations that `result in a partitioner being set on the output RDD`: `cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), partitionBy(), sort(), mapValues() (if the parent RDD has a partitioner), flatMapValues() (if parent has a partitioner), and filter() (if parent has a partitioner)`.
+All that said, here are all the operations that `result in a partitioner being set on the output RDD`: `cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), partitionBy(), sort(), mapValues() (if the parent RDD has a partitioner), flatMapValues() (if parent has a partitioner), and filter() (if parent has a partitioner)`(PS: substractByKey(), collectAsMap(), lookup() are not included for sure. sortByKey() is not included.).
 All other operations will produce a result with no partitioner.

 Finally, for binary operations, which partitioner is set on the output depends on the parent RDDs’ partitioners.
 By default, it is a hash partitioner, with the number of partitions set to the level of parallelism of the operation.
 However, if one of the parents has a partitioner set, it will be that partitioner; and if both parents have a partitioner set, it will be the partitioner of the first parent.